CTCycle/TKBEN-tokenizers-benchmarker/README.md

 **1) Tokenizers analysis:** previosuly calculated benchmarks are visualized using different types of plots and visualization techniques (boxplots, histograms, bar plots).
 Requires generating the benchmarks results first!

-**2) TokenExplorer setup:** allows running some options command such as *install project in editable mode* to reinstall the project within your environment, and *remove logs* to remove all logs saved in *resources/logs*.
+**2) TokenBenchy setup:** allows running some options command such as *install project in editable mode* to reinstall the project within your environment, and *remove logs* to remove all logs saved in *resources/logs*.

 **3) Exit and close:** exit the program immediately